Claire Owens, Counselling & Psychotherapy MBACP (Registered)

 Group Therapy at £20 per session.

-Low cost therapy: £25 per session for the unemployed/students
+Low cost therapy also available in the daytime for the unemployed/students

 Maps & Directions